BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Introduction

-There exist a rich literature when it comes to conventional mixed services between \gls{urllc} and \gls{embb} (e.g., \cite{urllcEmbbTransCoex,anand2020jointUrllcEmbb}), \gls{urllc} and \gls{mmtc} (e.g., \cite{uavUrllcMmtc}), or even all three together (e.g., \cite{popovski20185gUrllcEmbbMmtc}).
-Notice that there are two main fundamental differences between distributed \gls{ai} services and other traditional communication traffic.
-First, the performance of these conventional services is characterized by the statistics of a communication metric (e.g., throughput or energy consumption for \gls{embb} and \gls{mmtc}, respectively).
-Nevertheless, distributed training service is an iterative and collaborative task aiming to solve an optimization problem as quickly as possible.
-Hence, the performance may not be affected only by the transmission characteristics of a single device.
-The potential statistical correlation of data of various devices allows distributed learning to operate using a carefully chosen subset of devices.
-Moreover, higher quality updates from few devices at each iteration may be more beneficial than lower quality updates from many devices \cite{denizUpdateAware}, showing that sum throughput is not the right metric due to the dependence among data across different devices.
-Second, in addition to well-known decision parameters for other communication services, distributed AI has a unique set of decision variables such as the model size, choice of algorithm, and selection of devices participating in the training task.
-However, to the best of our knowledge, no literature exists on the coexistence of distributed \gls{ai} and \gls{urllc} services in which both communication and learning aspects are jointly considered.
-Despite the lack of such analysis, numerous 6G \gls{ai} applications have emerged recently to improve efficiency and system performance in various cyber-physical control applications such as industrial automation \cite{dAIFaultDetectFactory}, and autonomous driving \cite{vehicularFlSaad}.
-We believe the adoption and success of such applications depend highly on the analysis and optimization of these scenarios with existing \gls{urllc} services, which serves as the main motivation of our work.
+\begin{itemize} \item There are two fundamental differences between distributed learning and other conventional communication services.
+First, the performance of these conventional services is characterized by the statistics of a communication metric (e.g., throughput for \gls{embb} and energy consumption for \gls{mmtc}).
+In contrast, distributed learning services are iterative and collaborative tasks aiming to solve an optimization problem.
+Besides, the potential statistical correlation of data from various devices enables distributed training to operate using only a subset of devices.
+Second, it has a unique set of decision variables such as the model size, choice of algorithm, and selection of devices participating in the training task.